hasenradball/SMA-SunnyBoy-Modbus/README.md

 # SMA-SunnyBoy-5000TL-21-Modbus
-Repository for the SMA Sunnyboy 5000TL-21.

-Lean python solution for connecting your device with the SunnyBoy via python.
+Python solution to connect to the SMA Sunnyboy-5000TL-21.

 ## Contents
 * [Prerecquisites](#prerecquisites)